apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>gvk is Group/Version/Kind, for example &ldquo;v1/Pod&rdquo;, &ldquo;apps/v1/StatefulSet&rdquo;, etc.
+<p>gvk is Group/Version/Kind, for example &ldquo;v1/Pod&rdquo;, &ldquo;apps/v1/StatefulSet&rdquo;, etc.</p>
-when the gvk resource filtered by the selector already exists, if there is no corresponding custom label, it will be added, and if label already exists, it will be updated.</p>
+<p>when the gvk resource filtered by the selector already exists, if there is no corresponding custom label, it will be added, and if label already exists, it will be updated.</p>
 </td>
 </tr>
 <tr>